frameworklabs/SynchrosphereDemo/README.md

 #### Drive - Normalized Manual Mode

-To simplify calculations, we want to work with normalized speed and heading values instead of the lower level encoding needed by the robot.
+To simplify calculations, we want to work with normalized speed and heading values instead of the lower-level encoding needed by the robot.
 A new activity called `Actuator` will take normalized inputs and translate them to the domains required by `Roll`.
-Also, in the previous demo, we issued a roll command every tick - even if the speed or heading did not change - so we optimize this too.
-Here is the main activity which connects the `Controller` component to the `Acttuator`  component:
+Also - in the previous demo - we issued a roll command every tick even if the speed or heading did not change, so let's change that too.

+Here is the main activity which connects the `ManualController` component to the `Actuator`  component:

 ```Swift
 activity (name.Main, []) { val in